Projects funded to support the development of infrastructure to improve the collection and processing of recycled materials.

 Location: Dandenong South

-Project: Melbourne PVC pipe recycling and manufacturing facility
+Project: Melbourne polyvinyl chloride and polyethylene pipe recycling and manufacturing facility

 Project: Waste glass washing

-Description: The Repurpose It washing plant will install infrastructure to improve the recovery and washing of glass fines sourced from materials recovery facilities, which generally cannot be recycled, so diverting this waste from landfill.
-They will provide clean glass feedstock that has value for end markets.
+Installing infrastructure to improve the recovery and washing of glass fines sourced from materials recovery facilities, which generally cannot be recycled.
+The process results in clean glass feedstock that has value for end markets.

 Recipients were announced December 2018.